 As you continue up the carriage road, you will pass over one bridge, and there is another bridge shortly after.
 Just before this second bridge is a trail to the left (Hadlock Brook Trail).
 Turn left on this, and make your way up the mountain.
 We usually stop and look at the waterfall from the bridge before we begin our ascent.

-You will cross over a few sections of river (likely frozen), and eventually you will make it above treeline.
+You will cross over a few sections of small river (likely frozen, and with stepping stones), and eventually you will make it above treeline.
 The ground will start to turn into sheer rock, and this is often extremely icy and slippery.
 The last time I hiked this, I couldn’t find my nano spikes, so I wore boots and kept crampons in my backpack.
 I was too lazy to put my crampons on, and I was able to make it up fine, but I had to walk in the woods to the right of the slick rock, using the trees to help me stay upright if I slid.
 I did fall on the ice several times, hitting my head hard on one occasion, so I would recommend nano spikes at the very least.
 There have been times where nano spikes weren’t enough and I had to break out the crampons.